CastFX/anonymousFeedback/README.md

 `php artisan key:generate`

-To populate the db with fake data
+To populate the db with fake data, first you need to create the sqlite db

+`touch database/database.sqlite`

+Then run the migrations

 `php artisan migrate:fresh --seed`